Top 8 Enthralling Games Like "Horizon Zero Dawn" Everyone Should Play

 A lot of people didn’t like the transition from turn-based to action-oriented combat.
 I personally find it more engaging.
 I don’t hate the turn-based combat mechanics in the first game but hack-and-slash is more gratifying.

-If you are adamant on finishing everything, it should take you around 100 hours to complete the game.
+If you are adamant about finishing everything, it should take you around 100 hours to complete the game.
 While there are some kill and fetch quests, they are given in such a way they feel like you’re contributing to the world.
 Besides, some of the side quests are neatly tied into the main storyline.
 You must do those quests.

 The map may initially feel very limited and constricted, but as you progress further, it opens up more, giving you the feel of an open world RPG.